-Democratization of the workplace
+democratization of the workplace

 There was a most interesting thread on Twitter today.
 Bert van Lamoen (@transarchitect) in a series of tweets, said [paraphrasing several]: “Senge’s five disciplines provided instant utility for learning to organizations in 1990, yet learning organizations remain rare to this day.
 Hierarchy kills all learning.
 Our social systems are not designed to cope with complexity.
 Organizational learning is fundamental change.
 Today’s organization is not fit for organizational learning.
 Therefore, we need total redesign.
 Social and transformational architecture encompasses complexity and emergent change.”

 In wither the learning organization, I linked to a paper on Why aren’t we all working for Learning Organisations?
-[PDF].
 The authors, John Seddon and Brendan O’Donovan, open with a reference to W. Edwards Deming’s commentary on Peter Senge’s book, The Fifth Discipline (1990).

 “Our prevailing system of management has destroyed our people.
 People are born with intrinsic motivation, self-respect, dignity, curiosity to learn, joy in learning.
 The forces of destruction begin with toddlers – a prize for the best Halloween costume, grades in school, gold stars – and on up through the university.

-On the job people, teams, and divisions are ranked, reward for the top, punishment for the bottom.
+On the job people, teams, and divisions are ranked, rewarded for the top, punishment for the bottom.
 Management by Objectives, quotas, incentive pay, business plans, put together separately, division by division, cause further loss, unknown and unknowable.”

 After explaining how double-loop learning gets managers to focus on the system and away from controlling people, the authors conclude: